Transformation by Rainwater

 At the beginning of the year, InPact received a generous contribution of £400 ($520) from Global Transformation in support of the SHINE Project.
 With this donation, InPact installed 4 rainwater-harvesting tanks to 4 homes in Kentomi village in Uganda.

-Innovation Program for Community Transformation (InPact) is a non-profit organization committed to improving the lives of rural communities in South Western Kigezi region of Uganda.
+Who are InPact?
+Innovation Program for Community Transformation (InPact) is a non-profit organisation committed to improving the lives of rural communities in South Western Kigezi region of Uganda.
 Founded in 2012, InPact areas of focus are in health, education, environment conservation and economic development.

 Agiripina is a 46-year-old mother of 6 children: 1 son and 5 daughters, 3 of which are in school.
 Agripina is a subsistence farmer who grows fruits and vegetables on her small lot mostly for home consumption, with leftover sold at the market.
 This is her only source of income.